 If you no longer need access to a storyboard, you can archive it and have it removed from your Project Dashboard.
 Archiving a storyboard also means that anyone you've shared the shareable link with won't be able to access it anymore.

 When a storyboard or project is archived, it'll remain in the Storyboard Archive and can be restored, if necessary.

-☝️Note: The Storyboard Archive is only available on Plus & Team plans.
+☝️Note: The Storyboard Archive is only available on paid plans.
 If you archive a storyboard on a Free plan, it won't be possible to restore it at a later time.
-For more information about what to do on a Free plan, check out this article.

 Open the storyboard that you'd like to archive and click the three dots icon.
 From the dropdown menu, select Archive storyboard.

-If you've accidentally archived your storyboard and would like to recover it, you can do this from within the Archive.
+If you've accidentally archived a storyboard and would like to recover it, you can do this from within the Archive.

 To access this, select Storyboard Archive from the dropdown menu in the top right-hand corner.

 Here you'll see a list of all your archived storyboards and you'll be give the option to restore them.